 Chloroplasts are descended from a type of single-celled organism called a cyanobacterium.
 Cyanobacteria are photosynthetic bacteria that are sometimes called "blue-green algae" (cyano-, from the Greek kyanos, indicates a blue color).
 Ancient cyanobacteria added oxygen, a byproduct of photosynthesis, to the atmosphere early in Earth's history.
 Cyanobacteria are still biologically and ecologically significant today.
 Certain of these bacteria, particularly Microcystis, can produce toxic blooms when they proliferate in freshwater.
 Some cyanobacteria are capable of nitrogen fixation, a process that converts atmospheric nitrogen into a form that can be used by land plants (read more here).

 Chloroplasts and cyanobacteria.
 Left: Chloroplasts (circular, green bodies) in the cells of a thyme-moss (Plagiomnium affine).
 Center: A filamentous cyanobacterium (Anabaena) with a specialized cell called a heterocyst; the heterocyst is where nitrogen fixation takes place.
 Right: A green bloom formed by a toxin-producing cyanobacterium (Microcystis aeruginosa) in a lake.
 Credits: Plagiomnium affine leaf cells (Kristian Peters--Fabelfroh, via Wikimedia Commons, CC BY-SA 3.0); Anabaena-Necklace of Mermaid (Veryn4ik89, via Wikimedia Commons, CC BY-SA 4.0); Vanellus miles standing in Microcystis aeruginosa outbreak (Bidgee, via Wikimedia Commons, CC BY-SA 3.0 AU).
+Images modified from originals.